Originally written: 9/23/2011; last update: 7/16/2017

 The GRand Unified Bootloader (GRUB) is actually two boot loaders.
 This page describes GRUB Legacy, which is the first, and now officially discontinued, version of the boot loader.
 The next page, Using GRUB 2, describes the current version of the boot loader.
-The official version of GRUB Legacy doesn't support EFI booting; however, Fedora (up to Fedora 17) uses a greatly modified version that includes EFI support.
+The official version of GRUB Legacy doesn't support EFI booting; however, through version 17, Fedora used a greatly modified version that includes EFI support.
 This page therefore describes this variant of GRUB Legacy.

 GRUB Legacy is capable of both booting a Linux kernel and chain loading another EFI boot loader.
 Thus, if you want to use GRUB Legacy, you may be able to use it as the primary boot manager.
-As a general rule, GRUB Legacy is more reliable than GRUB 2 but slightly less reliable than ELILO or the kernel's EFI stub loader; however, there are significant system-to-system differences and therefore exceptions to these rules.
-In terms of specifics:
+As a general rule, GRUB Legacy proved reliable to me; however, I have not used it since 2013 or thereabouts.
+I have encountered significant system-to-system differences in how well it has worked.
+Specifically:

 Because Fedora's version of GRUB Legacy is so heavily modified, installing it on other distributions can be a challenge.
 I provide links to both RPMs and tarballs below to help overcome this problem.
 Fedora has moved from its patched GRUB Legacy to GRUB 2 with its version 18, so future development of this branch of GRUB is unlikely, which in turn means that problems may crop up in the future because of incompatibilities or lack of features, and never be corrected.
 For instance, to the best of my knowledge GRUB Legacy doesn't support Secure Boot, and the binary versions are compiled with an old version of GNU-EFI which prevents them from being signed for use on a Secure Boot system.
 In theory, you should be able to build GRUB Legacy from source yourself, sign the binary, and use it to launch signed or unsigned Linux kernels.
 I've not tried to do this myself, though, so I can't promise it would work.
 See my page on Secure Boot for more on this topic.